top of page

 For someone providing a service, you're not just attempting to convey how you can solve a problem your ideal clients have.
 You’re also branding your approach.
 That means your audience should at least be able to have some inkling of what you're saying through a quick scan of your visual posting sequence.

 This isn't a revolutionary concept.
-The world is built on storytelling and all stories have a beginning, middle and an end.
+The world is built on storytelling and all stories have a beginning, middle, and end.
 Books have chapters, movies have sequels, and TV shows have seasons.
 Naturally, the viewer will expect order, especially if we (the storytellers) expect them to get a sense of what we're communicating.

-Unfortunately, despite the billion dollar industry's importance, there are some local founders who downplay visual branding.
+Unfortunately, despite the billion-dollar industry's importance, there are some local founders who downplay visual branding.

 The moral of the story?